stream-labs/desktop/README.md

 At its core, Streamlabs OBS is powered by the [OBS](https://obsproject.com/) engine.
-We want to thank all of the developers over at the OBS project for their years of tireless hard work, without which Streamlabs OBS wouldn't exist today.
+We want to thank all of the developers over at the OBS project for their years of tireless hard work, without which Streamlabs Desktop wouldn't exist today.